-Lacey Township Board of Education has worked with its insurance broker to ensure the families of our district once again have an opportunity to secure coverage directly with the carrier.
-Coverage will be administered by K & K Insurance Group, Inc. and is underwritten by AXIS Insurance Company.
+The Lacey Township Board of Education has worked with its insurance broker to ensure the families of our district once again have an opportunity to secure coverage directly with the carrier.
+Coverage will be administered by K&K Insurance Group, Inc. and is underwritten by AXIS Insurance Company.

-Families who wish to take advantage of this purchase option are required to complete an application and return it, along with your payment, to K& K Insurance Group, Inc. P.O.
+Families who wish to take advantage of this purchase option are required to complete an application and return it, along with your payment, to K&K Insurance Group, Inc. P.O.
 Box 2338, Fort Wayne, IN 46801-2338 by the date you wish the coverage to begin.
+Included with this letter is a document outlining coverage options and includes the open enrollment form.